codibre/fluent-iterable/README.md

 ## Usage

-**fast-iterable** have some neat operations already implemente.
+**fast-iterable** have some neat operations already implements.
 If you want to Click here for the [Full API Reference](https://github.com/Codibre/fluent-iterable/blob/master/docs/README.md).

 ### Basics